 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a paperback edition was published by Pocket Star on April 1, 2006 and has 356 pages.
+This paranormal romance is a paperback edition that was published by Pocket Star on April 1, 2006 and has 356 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include If You Dare, The Captain of All Pleasures, No Rest for the Wicked, Wicked Deeds on a Winter's Night, Dark Needs at Night's Edge, The Professional
+Other books by this author which I have reviewed include If You Dare, The Captain of All Pleasures, No Rest for the Wicked, Wicked Deeds on a Winter's Night, Dark Needs at Night's Edge, The Professional

 First in the Immortals After Dark paranormal romance series (if you count short stories as xx.5; if you don’t this is second).